ast-grep/ast-grep.github.io/website/guide/rule-config.md

 ### `ast-grep scan --inline-rules`

 You can also run the rule directly from the command line without saving the rule to a file.
-The `--inline-rules` option is useful for ad-hoc search or calling ast-grpe from another program.
+The `--inline-rules` option is useful for ad-hoc search or calling ast-grep from another program.

 :::details The full inline-rules command
 ```bash